How RSD Works RSD Services AccuScan Products FAQ History

 The new remote sensing program grew to focus on more than commuter polluters.
 By 2004, it became a comprehensive on-road testing program that included identification of core I/M area high emitters and fleet evaluation in an I/M area that would gradually expand from 4 to 15 counties.

-Today, ESP collects over 7 million measurements (about 2 million measurements of unique vehicles) within 17 core counties, including two in metropolitan Austin.
-High emitters registered with the 17 core counties as well as frequent “commuter polluters” from 28 additional surrounding counties are screened with seven RSDs that operate from dawn to dusk.
+Today, ESP collects over 1 million measurements in 17 core counties within the state of Texas.
+High emitters registered with the 17 core counties as well as frequent "commuter polluters" from 28 additional surrounding counties are screened with two remote sensing devices that operate on a full time basis.

 -Processes and maintains all records in a secure database.